Hadiiiiiiiiiiiiiiiii/Hadiiiiiiiiiiiiiiiii/README.md

-# Hi there! 👋 I'm Hadi Faraj
+# Hi there! 👋 I'm Hadi
 I'm an AI and Data Science student passionate about solving problems using data.
 My focus is on **data analysis**, **visualization**, and **predictive modeling**.
 I'm constantly learning new skills and techniques to apply to real-world challenges.

 ## 🔧 Skills & Tools